pdmxdd/fetch-examples/3-fetching-doge/readme.md

-This example won't work until you get your own Coin Base API Key.
+This example won't work until you get your own Coin API API Key.

+link to api docs: https://www.coinapi.io/

 If you do you can include it in a file called coin-api.json and it should match the following format: